 I recognize that projects like GNOME Web are awesome, but I don't see a future in which GNOME Web replaces Firefox and is shipped among distributions regardless of their desktop environment of choice.

-Privacy Analyst at @1password.
+Privacy Engineer at @1password.
 Previously Jolicloud.
 I live at Disney World.
 Opinions are mine, you can’t have them.@zatara.214 on Signal.
 If you want to chat, introduce yourself so that I know who you are.
 Apologies in advance for slow replies.